-The cavachon, also known as bichalier, is a crossbreed between a Cavalier King Charles spaniel and a Bichon Frise.
-The coat of cavachons is soft and of medium length, and this breed is known to shed less than other canines.
+The cavachon, also known as bichalier, is a crossbreed between a Cavalier King Charles Spaniel and a Bichon Frise.
+The coat of cavachons is soft, wavy, and of medium length, and this breed is known to shed less than other canines.
 Regular brushing and hair clipping is essential for keeping the coat healthy and shiny.
 Cavachon grooming styles include teddy bear or puppy haircuts.
 Their grooming process must include regular ear cleanings as this toy breed is prone to ear infections.
 Dental hygiene should also be included in the daily routine, to prevent periodontal disease.

-Brush your dog's fur with a soft brush to eliminate the loose hair and prevent tangling.
+Slowly brush your dog's fur with a soft brush to eliminate any loose hair and prevent tangling.
 Start with your cavachon's head, and work your way down their body, skipping any tangled and matted sections.
 Perform the brushing two or three times per week or at least on a weekly basis.
 Brush your dog more frequently during shedding season.
 If your canine companion is having a hard time standing still for you, try holding a treat in front of them and feeding them small pieces intermittently.
 If you need to take breaks during the brushing process, that's okay!

-Use a metal comb if your pet has any tangles, and clip the matted fur that cannot be disentangled.
+Use a metal comb if your pet has any tangles.
+Clip any matted fur that cannot be disentangled.

 Use canine nail clippers or guillotine-type trimmers to trim the cavachon's nails.
-The color of nails depends on the color of surrounding coat.
-In dogs with light colored coat, the quick is pink and can be distinguished from the rest of the nail.
+The color of nails depends on the color of the surrounding coat.
+In dogs with light-colored coats, the quick is pink and can be distinguished from the rest of the nail.
 Cut just above the quick.
 In dark-coated pets, the quick is not visible, so cut several smaller pieces until you see an oval that is pink or gray on the surface of the nail you cut.

 Clean the dog's ears to prevent the excessive buildup of earwax and ear infections.
 Use an ear dropper and a saline solution.
 Insert a few drops of saline solution in the dog's ears and massage the ear area, allowing the dog to shake his head afterward.